 The car's 13.2kWh battery is located under the boot floor.
 This means luggage capacity with the rear seats up falls from 514 litres in non-hybrid versions of the Grandland X to 390 litres in the Hybrid.
 With the seats down, there’s a 1,528-litre load space on offer – compared to 1,652 litres in the purely petrol or diesel models.
 While that may sound like a big compromise, in reality the Grandland X Hybrid is still a very versatile family car.
 It’s unlikely you’ll notice the reduced boot volume in day-to-day use, as most of the space lost is under the floor.

 - 1VerdictThe Grandland X Hybrid is Vauxhall's first plug-in hybrid SUV.
 It's far from perfect, but not without appeal

 - 2Range, MPG, CO2 & chargingAs with all plug-ins, how efficient the Vauxhall Grandland X Hybrid is depends on how much you use the electric motor versus the petrol engine

-- 6Practicality & boot space - currently readingOpting for the Hybrid means sacrificing some of the standard Grandland X's versatility – but this is still a practical family car
+- 6Boot space, seating & practicality - currently readingOpting for the Hybrid means sacrificing some of the standard Grandland X's versatility – but this is still a practical family car